Diabetes in Older People

-- Oral glucose tolerance test—taken after fasting overnight and then again 2 hours after having a sugary drink (This is not regularly given for type 2 diabetes).
+- Oral glucose tolerance test — taken after fasting overnight and then again two hours after having a sugary drink (This is not regularly given for type 2 diabetes).

 Your doctor may want you to be tested for diabetes twice before making a diagnosis.

 Many people with type 2 diabetes can manage their blood glucose levels with diet and exercise alone.
 Others may need diabetes pills or insulin injections, along with medicines to manage other conditions like high blood pressure and high cholesterol.
 Over time, a person with diabetes may need both lifestyle changes and medication.

 - Track your glucose levels.
 Very high glucose levels (called hyperglycemia) or very low glucose levels (called hypoglycemia) can be risky to your health.
 Your plan will show how often you should check your glucose and how often to get the A1C test.
 If you are managing your diabetes without taking insulin, you may not need to check your glucose as often.

 - Take your medicines.
 You should take medicine as prescribed even when you feel good.
 Tell your doctor if you have any side effects or cannot afford your medicines.
 Also, let your doctor know if you have trouble taking your medicine or keeping track of your medication schedule.

 Here are some ways to stay healthy with diabetes:

 - Manage your blood pressure.
 Get your blood pressure checked often.

 - Manage your cholesterol.
 At least once a year, get a blood test to check your cholesterol and triglyceride levels.
 High levels may increase your risk for heart problems.

 - Stop smoking.
 Smoking raises your risk for many health problems, including heart attack and stroke.